 GreenThumb, the community gardening program of NYC Parks, has been supporting community gardens and farms across New York City since 1978 with technical assistance, workshops, programming and material support.
 Currently supporting over 550 community gardens and 20,000 volunteer community gardeners, GreenThumb is ready to help you with your community-focused urban agriculture project.
+To connect with GreenThumb, please visit our Contact page.

 Farms at NYCHA is part of Building Healthy Communities, a city-wide partnership designed to improve health outcomes in 12 neighborhoods in New York City.
 Through the initiative, young public housing residents are building and maintaining farms on public housing properties across the city to serve fellow residents, with local partners.
-The Farms expand healthy food access, provide youth workforce and leadership development, and promote sustainable and connected public housing communities
+The Farms expand healthy food access, provide youth workforce and leadership development, and promote sustainable and connected public housing communities.

 For information about opening an urban agriculture business in New York City, visit the Urban Agriculture Guide on the NYC Business Portal.
 This guide includes tips on creating a business plan, registering and financing your business, finding and planning your space, hiring a team, preparing to open, and operating your business.